 After breakfast we will transfer to Osaka International Airport for our flights back home or on to more wonderful destinations in Japan for an optional post-tour (please inquire for details).
 (B)

-$3,000 per person double occupancy (minimum 5 people or price may change)
+$3,500 per person double occupancy (minimum 5 people or price may change) $550 single supplement

 Balance Due Final Payment

 : 45 days prior to arrival.

 100% refund (minus deposit) up until 6 weeks before day one of trip.
 50% refund (minus deposit) from 6 weeks out until 2 weeks from day one of trip.
 No refund within 2 weeks of arrival.
 (Travel Insurance Suggested)